-Many readers have experienced problems when unlocking an iPhone from Orange, though there have been some success stories too.
-Please see the comments below for more information.
+Many readers have experienced problems when unlocking an iPhone from Orange.
+However, there have been some success stories too.
+Please see the comments below for more discussion and information.
 If you’ve had any experiences with unlocking an iPhone from Orange (good or bad), we’d love to hear from you.

 How do I unlock an iPhone from Three?

 Pay Monthly & Pay As You Go.
 Three can unlock your iPhone at any time.
 To request an unlock, fill out the form on Three’s website.
 There is no charge for this service.
 The details you provide on the form must match up exactly with those on your Three account (i.e. you’ll need to provide the details of the bill payer).